-Executive Directors and Senior Executives are offered a competitive base pay with due regard to current market rates.
+Executive directors and senior executives are offered a competitive base pay with due regard to current market rates.
 This base pay is calculated on a total cost basis and may include charges associated with the provision of a motor vehicle, including FBT charges, as well as employer contributions to superannuation funds.
-The remuneration of Executive Directors is reviewed annually by the Board and the remuneration of Senior Executives is reviewed annually by the Managing Director.
-There is no guaranteed base pay increases included in any Executive Directors or senior executive contracts.
+The remuneration of executive directors is reviewed annually by the board and the remuneration of senior executives is reviewed annually by the Nomination and Remuneration Committee.
+There is no guaranteed base pay increases included in any executive directors or senior executive contracts.

-Short-term incentives: Executive Directors
+Short-term incentives:

+Executive directors

-The Managing Director is the only Executive Director.
-He is eligible for short-term incentive cash bonus payments based on the achievement of the KPIs as specified in his executive service agreement.
-The key KPIs link remuneration to increased profitability and net worth to shareholders.
-No bonus is awarded where performance falls below the minimum acceptable KPI levels.
-Accordingly, the KPIs are structured as follows:
+Peter Pursey was appointed Executive Chairman on 17 February 2016 and does not receive any short-term incentives.
+Michael Buckland, the former Managing Director, was the only executive director until the date of his resignation as a Director on 15 February 2016.
+Michael Buckland continued to serve as Chief Executive Officer until he resigned from the company on 15 August 2016.
+Michael Buckland was eligible for short-term incentive cash bonus payments based on the achievement of the KPIs as specified in his executive service agreement.
+The key KPIs linked remuneration to increased profitability and net worth to shareholders.
+No bonus was awarded where performance fell below the minimum acceptable KPI levels.
+The KPIs are structured as follows:

-Financial performance incentives:
+Financial performance incentives

-Business units meeting annual budgeted profit: The overall success of the Group is inherently linked to improved profit performance.
-This in turn is reliant upon the Company's core operations and its principal business units delivering planned financial performance in any given year.
+Business units meeting annual budgeted profit: The overall success of the group is inherently linked to improved profit performance.
+This in turn is reliant upon the group's core operations and its principal business units delivering planned financial performance in any given year.
 At the outset of each financial year a budget is established for each business unit which recognises, amongst other things, the results achieved in the previous financial year, desired productivity improvement targets, identified business growth plans and industry and general business conditions.
 Based on these factors a challenging but achievable EBITDA budget is set by the Board for each financial year and actual performance is measured against it.

 The use of EBITDA is considered an appropriate measure as it is a reliable indicator of core operating performance that can be easily determined and benchmarked.
-The Company must pay an annual bonus for each business division which, based on audited accounts, achieves its budgeted EBITDA.
+The group must pay an annual bonus for each business division which, based on audited accounts, achieves its budgeted EBITDA.
 The percentage of base salary will be the same as the percentage EBITDA contributions of the relevant business divisions to the total EBITDA budget approved by the Board subject to a maximum of 60% of base salary.